denbasun/Soldi.github.io/README.md

 - EmailJS for API-based email submission

 ## Purpose
-This prototype showcases the core functionalities required for a business-oriented payment gateway, ensuring ease of transactions and accessibility for users.
+This prototype serves as an informational platform, demonstrating the core functionalities required for a business-oriented payment gateway while ensuring ease of access for users.